-These colorful objets d’art are creations of Roy Lichtenstein, a representative artist of the Pop Art movement along with Andy Warhol.
+These colorful objets d'art are creations of Roy Lichtenstein, an artist that represents the Pop Art movement along with Andy Warhol.
 As per the titles, these works depict a brushstroke and it seems you can feel the rhythm of the brush sweeping over the canvas.

-Location: Along Ome Kaido Avenue near Shinjuku I-Land Tower [Google Map]
+Location: Along Ome Kaido Road near Shinjuku I-Land Tower [Google Map]

 We hope you enjoyed this tour!
 Next time you come to Shinjuku to see the sights, we hope you will take some time to enjoy the art made by these famous artists.